 At St Mary’s staff and children alike really love learning.
 You can read on our Learning pages how our attitudes to learning help us achieve our best.
 You can read here about how this translates into results.

 There are some children who are at risk of making slower progress and failing to reach their full potential due to life experiences outside their control.
 The government has recognised this and provides additional money to schools to invest in extra support for these children which is called Pupil Premium.
 The money and support continues for 6 years – even if circumstances change.
 The only way that schools can access this money is by families registering their eligibility.
 You can find details on how to do this here.

 At St Mary’s we have such a good track record of supporting our vulnerable pupils that we have been designated as Pupil Premium Champions – and can support other schools in developing their own provision.

 The government asks all schools to publish a details of the impact of their work with vulnerable children.
 You can read ours here: Pupil premium strategy statement.

 At St Mary’s we understand the importance of keeping children happy and healthy in body and mind, and that we can help them set habits that will last a lifetime.
 We are grateful that the generous sports premium provided by the government has enabled us to invest in staff training and facilities.
-Most notably we have used this, alongside a missive local fundraising effort, to install a new Multi-Use Games Area for use by the school and the local community.
+Most notably we have used this (in 2017-18), alongside a massive local fundraising effort, to install a new Multi-Use Games Area for use by the school and the local community.
 We are now focusing our efforts on introducing the children to a love of a variety of sports and a love of being active outdoors.